 Clients Don’t Browse Your Website

-For all the effort you’ve put into designing a beautiful website and organizing its information, the reality is that most client’s visits will be clustered around a small handful of pages—often your ‘About’ section to learn more about your company and your team.
+For all the effort you’ve put into designing a beautiful website and organizing its information, the reality is that most visits will be clustered around a small handful of pages—often your ‘About’ page to learn more about your company and your team.

 When a client has a question, she won’t painstakingly browse through your entire website on the off chance you might have published something on the topic in question.
 She’ll go to Google and enter a specific query there.
 Maybe her question is general in nature, so she’s not expecting to find a search result from your firm.
 Imagine how impressed she’ll be if she does.

 Long, complex sales cycles morph over time and can be influenced by a variety of external factors including what’s happening in politics, the financial markets, the environment, and more.
 Any of those factors can trigger the need for additional information gathering, which, if you’ve done your SEO homework, can result in additional touch points for your brand.